Henry7Lee/MAS-Net-for-action-recognition/README.md

 657786844@qq.com

 ## Acknowledgements
-We especially thank the contributors of the [TSN](https://github.com/yjxiong/tsn-pytorch) and [TSM](https://github.com/mit-han-lab/temporal-shift-module) codebase for providing helpful code and CT-Net.
+We especially thank the contributors of the [TSN](https://github.com/yjxiong/tsn-pytorch) and [TSM](https://github.com/mit-han-lab/temporal-shift-module) codebase for providing helpful code.